JimHeaney/CageControl/README.md

-# CageControl
+# Cage Control

-A low-cost electronics package for running combat robot events
+Cage Control is a low-cost electronics package I am developing to for events around the world to use to run their combat robot events.

+For more information, click the "Wiki" button on the top of the page.